Does the Symonds Method Work?

 This hypothetical question, on the face of it, is not unreasonable.

 The question is about whether there have been any scientific trials to compare my method with other ways to quit smoking.
 A trial could be done like this: you find two hundred smokers who say they want to quit and who are willing to take part.
 Half are treated with the standard care offered at stop-smoking clinics, and the other half put themselves in my hands.
 After a suitable interval, say, one year, the numbers of smokers who have quit in the two groups are compared.
-Then it would be revealed that x% of smokers stop with conventional approach and y% stop with The Symonds Method.
+Then it would be revealed that x per cent of smokers stop with conventional approach and y per cent stop with The Symonds Method.

 This kind of trial has not been done but I would welcome participation if anyone wishes to set one up.

-The results of scientific trials that have been done of nicotine so-called replacement therapy show that only 15-20% of smokers who accept this kind of help are not smoking one year later – an 80% failure rate.
+The results of scientific trials that have been done of nicotine so-called replacement therapy show that only 15-20 per cent of smokers who accept this kind of help are not smoking one year later – an 80 per cent failure rate.